 “My wife often makes more in a day than I make in a month,” says Michael 45, a freelance photographer and father of two, whose wife is a vice president at a financial firm.

 These days his income can be sporadic, but it wasn't always that way.
-Years ago, Michael was a photo director at a magazine, earning a six-figure salary and flying cross-country weekly for photo shoots.
+Years ago, Michael was a photo director at a magazine, earning six figures and flying cross-country weekly for photo shoots.

 “I was also a jerk,” he admits.
-Even though his wife was also working full time,“I expected her to do everything—cook the dinner, do the laundry, raise our two kids—since I was never home," he says.
-Then, when the recession hit, Michael was laid off.
+Even though his wife was also working full time,“I expected her to do everything — cook the dinner, do the laundry, raise our two kids — since I was never home," he says.
+Then, Michael was laid off.

 “I didn’t know what to do with myself at first,” he says.
 “Then I realized that my daughter played soccer really well, and my son was terrible at the oboe.
 These were all things that a normal dad should have known, but I was so busy with my job that I didn’t.”

-Michael saw his job loss as an opportunity to take back some responsibilities around the house, easing his wife’s stress and growing closer to his kids as a result.
+Michael saw his job loss as an opportunity to take back some responsibilities around the house, easing his wife’s stress and growing closer to his kids.
 “I realized I was missing out on a lot by only focusing on my career,” he says.

-Since then, he's taken freelance assignments as his wife climbed the corporate ladder.
+Now, he freelances as his wife climbs the corporate ladder.

-“I like things this way.
-I like that my wife is being rewarded financially for being intelligent.
-And I’m alright with her driving the Lexus while I get the minivan,” he says.
+“I like that my wife is being rewarded financially for being intelligent,” he says.
 “If that makes me unmanly, so what?
 I still get to pursue my passion, only now I get to do it on my own time.
 And as long as she never acts the way I did when I was the breadwinner, I don’t think I’ll ever mind.”